zhaoyanpeng/cpcfg/README.md

 ## Model
 This implementation reaches an average sentence-level F1 **56%**, slightly higher than Yoon's **55.2%**.
-Notably, it takes only **25** minutes per epoch on a GeForce GTX 1080 Ti. ~~I will release a report in a couple of days.~~ Here is the [report](https://zhaoyanpeng.github.io/files/An%20Empirical%20Study%20of%20Compound%20PCFGs.pdf).
+Notably, it takes only **25** minutes per epoch on a GeForce GTX 1080 Ti. ~~I will release a report in a couple of days.~~ Here is the report: [An Empirical Study of Compound PCFGs](https://zhaoyanpeng.github.io/files/An%20Empirical%20Study%20of%20Compound%20PCFGs.pdf).

 ## Data
 I am using the same data processing as in Yoon's [code](https://github.com/harvardnlp/compound-pcfg#data).
 If you are looking for a **unified data pipeline** for [WSJ](https://catalog.ldc.upenn.edu/LDC99T42), [CTB](https://catalog.ldc.upenn.edu/LDC2005T01), and [SPMRL](https://dokufarm.phil.hhu.de/spmrl2014/), I suggest you have a look at [XCFG](https://github.com/zhaoyanpeng/xcfg).
 It makes data creation easier.
 If you still find it annoying processing all data from scratch, contact me and I can give you access to all processed data, but you must have been granted licenses for these treebanks.